From the World Heritage inscription for Maritime Greenwich:

 This is one of the most important structures within Maritime Greenwich.
 The Royal Observatory is home to a number of instruments that played a vital role in the astronomical measurement to determine the longitude and other navigational developments that was ahead of its time.
 These timepieces were invented by John Harrison to establish the longitude of the earth.
 All of the instruments that he used are contained within this observatory.
 Therefore, this building serves as one of Britain’s most important facility for the new developments on timekeeping/

 This is a former royal residence that was built sometime in the early 17th century.
 It is located a few miles down the river from London by architect Inigo Jones.
-The construction this building was initially commissioned for Anne of Denmark, the queen of King James I. The Queens’ House is currently recognized as one of Britain’s most important architectural feature being the first ever classical building that was constructed in the country.
+Construction this building was initially commissioned for Anne of Denmark, the queen of King James I. The Queens’ House is currently recognized as one of Britain’s most important architectural feature being the first ever classical building that was constructed in the country.
 It also features a combination of Roman, Palladian and Renaissance architectural style.

 Royal Naval College